Mak2006/python-rest-app-cont/README.md

 ![enter image description here](https://i.imgur.com/rPo5m1T.png)

 ### Enhance the UI
 The UI at present has no authentication or authorisation, it is a simple mechnism to obtain some input and call the rest service exposed and get the response.
 This is merely achived by including a home.html which serves as the landing page of our application.

-Changes we make are
-1. We add a welcome note and add a form.
+We change it and we add a welcome note and add a form.
 At this stage our application is ![App](https://i.imgur.com/w5yGfU3.png)

-2. We then add teh post handlers.

-### The testing debugging the UI layer.

 ### The REST backend layer and the model
+At this stage it is a monolith and in the same `server.py` we create our service and model.
+We add the HTTP POST handlers.
+This is the part where the REST api is created.
+A add method is created.
+It is exposed as as POST method using `@app.route('/bigmaths/api/v1.0/add', methods=['POST'])`.
+The input parameters are obtained via `a = request.json.get('number1', 0);` where `number1` matches the input field.
+The data is then converted to floats.
+Then the result is then returned via jsonify object

 ### The testing debugging the UI layer.
+We do the following test
+1. Using curl to post a message. curl -i -H "Content-Type: application/json" -X POST -d '{"number1":"20", "number2":"30", "number3":"40"}' http://127.0.0.1:5000/bigmaths/api/v1.0/add
+2. create a test module to test the add method

+### Adding basic error check
+1. We 4xx and 5xx checks.
+2. We tackle conversion errors.

 ### Exposing the documentation for the REST layer